Jamaican High Commission United Kingdom

 Requirements:

-• Completed passport application Form and photograph to be signed and completed by one of the following:
+• Completed passport application Form and colour photographs to be signed and completed by one of the following:

-• No Cash or Postal Orders or Personal Cheques should be sent through the post with mailed-in applications.
+• We do Not accept Cash, Postal Orders or Personal Cheques.
 All payments should be made via direct bank transfer to the Jamaican High Commission.
 If your application is returned then an additional £7 will be requested to facilitate processing/mailing fees.

-Qualified applications/transactions will be assigned a reference number.
-This reference number MUST be used in making the required bank payment.
+Qualified applications/transactions will be assigned a reference number and issued a payment invoice.
+The reference number MUST be used when making the required bank payment.
 Failure to include the reference number will result in undue delays in the processing of your application/transaction.

 • Applications submitted by post should be duly signed.
 The signature of the applicant should be WITHIN the boundaries of the rectangular box at top of page two (2).
 Signature must not touch borders of box